 There are actually various way of selling them, and you can easily choose between a marketplace, or your own web store.
 Again, creating a web-store isn’t as hard as it sounds, whether you can code or not.
 You can totally unleash your creativity and create whatever kinds of files you’d like.

-Recommended Reading: Ultimate Guide To Setting Up Your First Online Shop
+The Beginner’s Guide to Setting Up First Online Shop

 Stock items that you can usually put for sale include, but are not limited to: icon sets, photoshop filters, fonts, web layouts – basically anything that you have expertise in creating will do the trick.